SLAM for Visually Impaired People: a Survey: Future opportunities

 \section{Future opportunities}

-An effective navigation system for VIB people needs to meet mobility metrics such as decreasing navigation time, decreasing navigation distance, decreasing contact with the environment, and increasing walking speed.
-These systems must have high accuracy and efficiency in complex situations such as crowded places and changing light and weather conditions.
-At the same time, as highlighted by our survey participants, assistive aids should be comfortable, easy to use, unobtrusive, cost-effective, lightweight, and should reduce cognitive load.
+An effective navigation system for BVI people needs to meet mobility metrics, such as decreasing navigation time, decreasing navigation distance, decreasing contact with the environment, and increasing walking speed.
+These systems must be highly accurate and efficient in complex situations, such as crowded places and changing light and weather conditions.
+At the same time, assistive aids should be comfortable, easy to use, unobtrusive, cost-effective, lightweight, and reduce cognitive load.

 In this review, we examined publications that employed SLAM techniques in their navigation approaches.
-One of the distinct advantages of SLAM is its applicability in diverse locations without the need for pre-built maps or additional infrastructure, such as Bluetooth beacons or RFID tags.
-However, there is still much room for improvement, not only in user localization in an unknown environment but also in other aspects of navigation systems.
-This section discusses open problems and future opportunities identified during conducting SLR.
-We also integrated the insights obtained from the needs and preferences expressed by our survey participants within this section.
+One of the distinct advantages of SLAM is its applicability in diverse locations without the need for pre-built maps or additional infrastructure such as Bluetooth beacons or RFID tags.
+However, there is still room for improvement in various aspects of these systems, including their ability to handle complex scenarios, provide accurate obstacle information, and seamlessly transition between indoor and outdoor environments.

+There is a notable lack of focus on adapting SLAM to challenging situations especially dynamic environments, specifically for visually impaired navigation.
+Studies in this field typically employ SLAM as a pre-existing tool or use it without any significant adaptation to effectively handle challenges.
+Researchers in this area can draw inspiration from recent advancements in robotics to address this gap.
+By leveraging cutting-edge techniques from robotic navigation, SLAM systems that are more robust and suitable for assisting visually impaired individuals in real-world scenarios can be developed.